 Don’t get caught out: Contracts of employment need to be changed, the processes for the issuing of contracts need to be change.
 Please read this important update.

-Despite all the chaos caused by COVID-19, the world and businesses are still moving forwards (albeit sometimes very differently!), and as such, as far as we know, there are a number of employment law changes that will come into force on the 6th April 2020, which you really need to know about and be prepared for.
+Despite all the chaos caused by COVID-19, the world and businesses are still moving forwards (albeit sometimes very differently!), and as such, as far as we know, there are a number of employment law changes that came into force on the 6th April 2020, which you really need to know about and be prepared for.

 We have of course seen numerous employment changes already, particularly in relation to the IR35 changes being postponed for a year, the introduction of Furlough Leave and support for the self-employed, but this Blast will concentrate on the employment law changes from April 2020.